cylab-be/smart-router/docs/FisrtInstallSR.md

 ## Install OpenWRT
 ### Join wireless network
 First, we need to reset de router, he will then create a network with an SSID which can be found at the bottom of the router.
 So we need to connect to the routeur with the IDs found at his bottom.
+Or simply connect to in by plugging a network cable into it.

 The router me have an internet connection for the next step, so we connect his wan interface to a switch or something like thind wich provide dhcp lease and internet connection.